SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 $299.99

-The math the pricing page leaves to you: on Standard, 16 metered outputs for $59.99 is about $3.75 per post if you use every credit.
-On Executive+, 390 outputs for $299.99 is about $0.77.
+The math the pricing page leaves to you: on Standard, 16 metered outputs for $59.99 is about $3.75 per post; on Executive+, 390 outputs for $299.99 is about $0.77.
+A consistent five-posts-a-week creator, the exact cadence SayWhat's own +130%-impressions claim assumes, burns through Standard's allowance in under a month.

-Read this for what it is, in both directions.
-As distribution, it is excellent: a founder with a 439k audience plus a recurring data partnership with a million-follower creator is a better growth engine than most marketing budgets buy, and the data reports are genuinely useful reading.
+Read it for what it is, in both directions.
+As distribution, it is excellent: a founder with a 439k audience plus a recurring data partnership is a better growth engine than most marketing budgets buy.
+As independent evidence of customer outcomes, it is thin: two-thirds of the word-of-mouth is the company itself.

 Everything you need to grow on LinkedIn.
 In one place.